Tanna Frederick: Education

-Career of actress
+Career

-After graduation Tanna Frederick received irregular assignments as an extra on Days of Our Lives, and as an actress in several stage productions including N. Richard Nash's Echoes and Ben Guillory and Danny Glover's production of Toussaint: For the Love of Freedom.
-Between assignments, she did whatever was necessary to "pay the bills," including work as a waitress.
+After graduation, Tanna Frederick worked as an extra on Days of Our Lives.
+She acted in several stage productions, including N. Richard Nash's Echoes and Ben Guillory and Danny Glover's production of Toussaint: For the Love of Freedom.
+Between assignments, she did whatever was necessary to "pay the bills", including work as a waitress.

-At one of the rehearsals for Toussaint, a fellow actor mentioned that he had just played a part in a Henry Jaglom film.
-At the time Frederick had not heard of Jaglom, but following the colleague's suggestion that "supposedly, if you write him a letter and tell him that you love his films, he'll cast you in a movie," Frederick wrote to Jaglom.
-In a three-page letter she extolled the virtues of Jaglom's film Déjà Vu — even though she had not actually seen it at the time.
-To her surprise, Jaglom called her back and invited her to a screening, and soon thereafter gave her a job at his office.

-In 2002, Jaglom gave Frederick his play A Safe Place (a theatrical version of his 1972 debut film of the same name), suggesting that she tackle it with her acting class.
-Frederick then went one step further and found a theater company who would produce it.
+In 2002, dramatist Henry Jaglom gave Frederick his play A Safe Place for her acting class.
+Frederick found a theater company who would produce it.
 The play opened in September 2003 and ran for three months.
 That same year Frederick also received her first film assignment, in Helen Lesnick's Inescapable (released 2003).

 According to Madeleine Shaner in Back Stage West, Frederick's success with A Safe Place inspired Jaglom to also adapt his 1985 screenplay Always (But Not Forever) to the stage.
-And her "talent gave Jaglom the impetus to switch the lead characters in the play from a wife who was trying to leave her husband, to a husband who wanted out of his marriage."
-The play, in which Frederick plays the scorned wife "Dina," subsequently opened in October 2005 as Always...
+The play opened in October 2005 as Always...
 But Not Forever.